Have you ever wondered why Pop Rocks explode with that satisfying crackle in your mouth?

 Pop Rocks aren’t just colored sugar.
 They’re a carefully engineered candy that uses carbon dioxide gas trapped inside sugar crystals to create that signature popping sensation.

 The process starts with sugar syrup, flavorings, and food coloring.
 But here’s the twist: before the sugar hardens completely, manufacturers bubble pressurized carbon dioxide through it.
-The gas forms tiny pockets or bubbles within the sugar matrix.
+Day to day, the gas forms tiny pockets or bubbles within the sugar matrix.
 When you bite down, the pressure breaks these pockets, releasing the gas rapidly — and that’s what creates the popping sound and texture.

 It’s basically candy with built-in soda cans.